International Financial Reporting for Insurers

 Gareth Kennedy, ACAS, MAAA.
 Gareth holds his master of physics (honors) from Lancaster University in the United Kingdom.
 He is executive director at Ernst & Young in Chicago.
 Gareth has extensive experience in reserving for personal and commercial lines insurance/reinsurance companies in both assurance and advisory capacities.
 He developed EY’s valuation approach to fair valuing insurance general insurance liabilities under both purchase price allocations and the evolving area of structured investments in insurance-linked securities.
 Gareth has performed research, presented at actuarial conferences, and written articles on the possible effects for insur- ance companies upon the adoption of IFRS 17.
 Furthermore, he has provided accounting change diagnostic services to insurance companies.
 Gareth currently serves as chair of the Academy’s Financial Reporting Committee.
 He is the CAS representative to the IAA Accounting Committee and is also a member of the CAS Accounting Changes Committee.

 Jeffrey A. Klanderman, FSA, MAAA.
 Jeff graduated from the Virginia Polytechnic Institute and State University, where he earned his BS in mathematics.
-He serves as director at PricewaterhouseCoopers in Philadelphia.
 Jeff has more than 25 years of consulting experience covering many aspects of financial reporting, actuarial modeling, and risk management.
-Jeff has also provided audit support (US GAAP, IFRS, statutory) to several domestic and international companies at PwC and at KPMG.
+Jeff has provided audit support (US GAAP, IFRS, statutory) to several domestic and international companies at PwC and at KPMG.
 Jeff has produced numerous articles and thought leadership pieces and is a frequent speaker at SOA meetings and other professional actuarial events.

 Mike Lombardi, FSA, CERA, FCIA, MAAA.
 Mike earned his bachelor of science degree with honors in mathematics from McGill University.
 Mike is president of MLBC, an insurance consulting firm in Toronto.
 Prior to forming MLBC, he was executive vice president, European acquisitions, at RGA.
 Before joining RGA, Mike was the managing principal for the Canadian insurance consulting practice at Tillinghast (now Willis Towers Watson).
 In this role, he provided advice on mergers and acquisitions and embedded value and served as appointed actuary for several companies.
 Mike has frequently presented on financial reporting topics at industry meetings, including those of the SOA and the CIA.
 Mike is a former chair of the CIA Appointed Actuary Committee and a former member of the IAA Insurance Accounting Committee.
 He also chaired the CIA’s International Council, which monitors IFRS developments, approves delegates to IAA committees, and reviews responses to relevant IASB discussion papers and exposure drafts.
 Mike served as president of the CIA and president of the SOA.